 What Is Conditional Home Loan Approval?

 Conditional approval, also known as pre-approval, simply means that your lender has agreed in principle to lend you the money.
-However, this is not a final approval of your home loan.
+However, this is not a final approval of your home loan application.

-At this stage, your home loan has been assessed, which includes income, debt history, and credit score, but you’re not formally approved yet.
+At this stage, all your paperwork on your home loan application has been assessed, which includes income, bank statements, debt history, and credit score, but you’re not formally approved yet.
 This is because extra information may be required such as property valuation and more recent payslips.

 If you receive conditional approval on your home loan, you’re one step closer to securing your property.
 There’s no obligation at this point to accept that home loan or for the lender to lend you that amount.